sematext/docs/docs/synthetics/ssl-certificate-monitoring.md

 Sematext Synthetics checks the certificate expiry every day and alerts you via the monitor's configured [alert notification hooks](../alerts/alert-notifications.md) multiple times before it expires.
 We make sure you're reminded about the expiry multiple times.

-You can set the certificate expiry alert condition within Conditions tab for both HTTP and Browser monitors
+You can set the certificate expiry alert condition within the Conditions tab for both HTTP and Browser monitors

 ![Certificate expiry BM](../images/synthetics/cert-expiry2.png)